Níck

 For simplicity and to keep calculations manageable, we restrict our attention to stars that are

 Within these assumptions, the equations for hydrostatic equilibrium and for the geometry of spacetime are described by a coupled system of nonlinear ordinary differential equations.
-The main equation, giving the radial dependence of the pressure, is known as the Tolman–Oppenheimer–Volkoff (TOV) equation (Oppenheimer and Volkoff 1939; Tolman 1934a,b, 1939).
+The main equation, giving the radial dependence of the pressure, is known as the Tolman–Oppenheimer–Volkoff (TOV) equation7 8 9 10.
 Since we are able to reduce the problem to a few ordinary differential equations, we can deal with all the calculations with relative ease (as compared to the typical situation in general relativity).

-To actually solve the TOV system one needs to prescribe one extra equation.
-This typically takes the form of an equation of state relating the pressure and the energy density of the star, which essentially gives the information of which material composes the star.
+To actually solve the TOV system one needs to prescribe an equation describing the material of the star.
+This typically takes the form of an equation of state relating the pressure and the energy density of the star.
 In astrophysics, this is the preferred method to obtain a solution.
 One prescribes a model for what a star is made of, and then computes how the star gravitates.

 Chandrasekhar Pulsation Equation